 When one takes this drug as the doctor prescribes, methadone works as a long-acting painkiller.
 People also use it to reduce withdrawal symptoms from other opioids.
 They include codeine, morphine, oxycodone, and heroin.
 When patient uses it properly, this drug can help wean patients off opioids.
 It works as they give smaller and smaller doses.
 They do this until eventually, the patient does not need any of the drug at all to feel “normal.”

-How do you Abuse Methadone?
+How do People Abuse Methadone?

 Currently, the three main forms of methadone are tablets, liquid, and wafer form.
 Usually, they give the medication in its liquid or wafer form.
 Currently, it’s the practice of most of the programs that administer this drug as part of an opiate addiction treatment.
 Furthermore, it’s for a good reason.
 These oral solutions are easier to control.
 Therefore, they pose less danger to patients.

 The tablet or pill form, however, lends itself to other means of use.
 Abusers sometimes crush these pills up into a powdered form.

 The quick high one obtains from snorting methadone does not come without consequence.
 Sure, snorting the drug accelerates and intensifies the drug’s desired effects.
 This includes euphoria, lightheadedness, dizziness, and changes in mood.
 The same goes for the drug’s damaging effects, both physical and mental.
 The probability of overdosing on the drug is also much higher when someone snorts it.